 Aya generally wears simple clothing, but then she usually wakes up before everyone else.
 Her ensembles generally consist of long, sleek robes that show off her curves, sandals, and a horned headdress that signifies her divinity.

 While she appears quite young, Aya is wise beyond measure.
 Though she is often distracted by the latest trends, Aya can apply thousands of years of practical experience among mankind to almost any situation, which she invariably handles with an almost innocent optimism.

 Real Name: Aya

-Occupation: goddess of the dawn, youth, marriage, sexual love, motherhood
+Occupation: goddess of the dawn and youth, formerly of marriage, sexual love, and motherhood

 Legal Status: the citizen of no mortal land, Aya can be considered one of the people of extraplanar Ubshukkina

 Weight: 135 lbs.